edgedb/easy-edgedb/README.md

 }
 ```

 Now the characters from the book will be `NPC`s (non-player characters), while `PC` is being made with our game in mind.
-Because `Person` is now an abstract type, we can't use it directly anymore.
-It will give us this error if we try:
+And because `Person` is now an abstract type, we can't use it directly anymore.
+It will give us this error if we try to do something like `INSERT Person {name := 'Mr. HasAName'};`:

 ```
 error: cannot insert into abstract object type 'default::Person'